-Liability insurance covers you in the event that you are at fault in an accident.
-It covers "Property Damage" as well as "Bodily injury."
+Liability insurance covers you in the event that you are at fault in an accident, i.e., it helps pay for any damage you cause to persons or property in an accident.
+Liability insurance covers both “Property Damage” as well as “Bodily injury.”
 Most states require vehicle owners to carry some small amount of liability insurance.

 Property damage pays for damage that you cause to the property of another person if you are at fault in an accident.
 This can include the cost to repair or replace their vehicle, as well as other personal property that may be damaged in an accident.

 Bodily injury coverage pays for damage that you cause to another person if you are at fault in an accident.
 This can include hospital bills as well as pain and suffering.
 These costs can be extremely high, and if you are at fault in an accident, you may be financially responsible to pay for all medical expenses (and pain and suffering) that exceed the amount of your coverage.
 In other words, if you have only $15,000 in coverage, and you cause a person $250,000 in medical expenses and pain and suffering, the insurance company is only responsible for the first $15,000.
 This could leave you owing $235,000!
-Make sure you have plenty of coverage.
-"State minimum" coverage - that is, the amount of coverage required by state law - is typically very low (usually $15k).
+Make sure you have as much coverage as you can reasonably afford.
+“State minimum” coverage – that is, the amount of coverage required by state law – is typically very low (usually $15k).
 This may not offer sufficient coverage in the event of a major accident where you are deemed to be at fault.

 The amount of your bodily injury liability coverage is usually stated in terms like “15/30” or “100/300.”
 The first number represents the amount of coverage per one person who sues you.
 For example, in a “15/30” policy, that means that your insurance would only pay out $15,000 to any single person.
 A “50/100” policy will cover you up to $50,000 to any single person who sues you.